 The virtual forms of the above OS's are also supported.
 Agiloft runs under Linux Xen, VMWare Hypervisor and Windows Hypervisor.

 Please contact us about other operating systems and mainframe support.

-All operating systems that support a browser are supported including Windows, Linux, MacOS, Solaris, AIX and Chrome OS.
+All operating systems that support a browser are supported including Windows, Linux, MacOS and Chrome OS.